EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The client must send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).

 An example of such a request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.
-In fact, it is expected that C can typically specify its own authentication credential by reference, since the AS is expected to obtain the actual authentication credential during an early client registration process or during a previous secure association establishment with C.
+In fact, it is expected that C can typically specify its own authentication credential by reference, since AS is expected to obtain the actual authentication credential during an early client registration process or during a previous secure association establishment with C.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: POST (Code=0.02)